daysai/cgr/README.md

 ```
 $ cgr use cnpm  //both switch registry to cnpm

-    npm Registry has been set to: http://r.cnpmjs.org/
+    npm registry has been set to: http://r.cnpmjs.org/
-    yarn Registry has been set to: http://r.cnpmjs.org/
+    yarn registry has been set to: http://r.cnpmjs.org/

 ```

 ```
 $ cgr use cnpm y  //yarn switch registry to cnpm

-    yarn Registry has been set to: http://r.cnpmjs.org/
+    yarn registry has been set to: http://r.cnpmjs.org/

 ```

 ```
 $ cgr use cnpm n  //npm switch registry to cnpm

-    npm Registry has been set to: http://r.cnpmjs.org/
+    npm registry has been set to: http://r.cnpmjs.org/

 ```